MathieuMorel62/holbertonschool-web_front_end/form/README.md

 ## Description

 This project consists of a series of web forms designed with HTML and CSS, focusing on usability and accessibility.
 It includes forms for feedback, search, and data validation, all equipped with advanced features to enhance the user experience and efficient error handling.
 Each form is responsive, ensuring excellent usability on various devices.

+**You can test the Form [here](https://mathieumorel62.github.io/holbertonschool-web_front_end/form/07-article.html)**

 ## Technical Requirements